Nordhorn: Industry

 Industrialization brought about a rise in population from 2,540 in 1903 to 18,104 in 1930, rising to 50,000 in the textile industry's heyday from the 1950s to 1970s.

 Today, Nordhorn has roughly 53,500 inhabitants, and the trend is upward.

-Once Nordhorn's biggest textile firms with up to 6,000 employees, NINO was until the 1980s one of Europe's leading textile producers.
+Once Nordhorn's biggest textile firm with up to 6,000 employees, NINO was until the 1980s one of Europe's leading textile producers.
 This stands out not least of all in coöperative efforts with renowned fashion photographers like Karl Lagerfeld and Helmut Newton.
 The only clothing manufacturer still in business in Nordhorn is Erfo Bekleidungswerk GmbH & Co.
 KG.
-The three formerly biggest companies, NINO, Povel and Rawe, are all gone.
+The three formerly biggest companies, NINO, Povel, and Rawe, are all gone.

 Since the textile industry waned, mostly midsize businesses from various service and production areas have settled in town, albeit without quite managing to offset job losses due to the textile industry's virtual death.
 Even though Citibank's temporary presence, with 550 jobs, eventually folded – despite massive local subsidies – the location is still quite attractive for service businesses.
-This can be seen in the latest firm to locate in town, Bertelsmann, which will soon have 250 jobs.
+This can be seen in the latest firm to be located in town, Bertelsmann, which will soon have 250 jobs.
 ETF EUROPEAN TRUCK FACTORY GmbH is located in this town.